Aaditya-Prasad/universal_manipulation_interface/tidybot2/README.md

 - 6dpos_dataset -> umi_dataset.py, the latter includes fixed relative obs + actions

 - N/A -> diffusion_unet_timm_policy.py, this is new from UMI, has a new obs encoder and perturbs the diffusion pos.
 Not directly changed but is important.
+- N/A -> tidybot2.yaml, new config file in diffusion_policy/config/task/

 - utils -> N/A, utils is new and we leave it in this folder
 - policy wrapper -> N/A, policy wrapper is new and we leave it in this folder